 I’ve been awake for awhile.
 I obsess about how long.
 I try to add up the time but more time keeps happening, and I have to start over with my counting.
 Then I can’t remember the amount I figured out, so I just keep doing new math.
 Small sums are much easier to keep track of.

 My reaction to people who look well-rested waffles between curiosity and resentment.
 More and more, I feel as though everyone is sleeping at night except me.
-I wish my husband would get off my back as far as when it’s time to go to bed.
-I don’t understand what his fucking problem is.
+I wish my husband would get off my back.
+I decide when it’s time to go to bed.
+I don’t get what his fucking problem is.
 Just because I don’t want to sleep when he says so.
 Really?
 If you’re tired, go lay the fuck down and leave me alone.
 It’s not like I’m hurting anybody.

 Look around at all this shit I have to do.
 Half-painted, half assembled projects.
 Trays of beads and little trinkets.
 Tupperwares filled with plastic flowers, felt and ribbon.
 Styrofoam and canvases.
 I can’t seem to get ahead of any of these brilliant ideas.
 I’m finding it more and more difficult to finish anything I start.
 By the time I’m ready to sit down and get to work, I’m too high to sit down.
 I bang around the house, puttering and organizing.
 Thinking thoughts and making plans I can’t recall with any clarity the next day.